-Submitting this unique flock code combination gives us enough information to ‘trace’ flock data upstream and ‘track’ end products downstream.
+In this example, #012 is the flock code and 01-04-2017 is the expiry date.
+Submitting this unique flock code combination gives enough information to ‘trace’ flock data upstream and ‘track’ end products downstream.

 In addition to the unique flock code the origins are printed/labelled on each chicken packaged in a poly bag.
 For example, the bag/box may be imprinted with

 NL-NL or DE-NL or BE-NL